duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_table_function_set_function`

 ---
-Sets the main function of the table function
+Sets the main function of the table function.

 #### Syntax